 A student is considered tardy if he or she is not seated in their assigned seat before the tardy bell begins to ring.
+Students who need to return to their locker for failing to bring necessary items to class, or those who ask to use the restroom during class time will receive a tardy.
 Teachers may use discretion in special circumstances.
 Once a student has received his or her third tardy to any class, that student will be sent to the office for disciplinary actions.

+'''

+3rd Tardy - Eighth Hour, Parent Notified

+'''

-- 3rd Tardy Eighth Hour, Parent Notified - 4th Tardy Two Eighth Hours, Parent Notified - 5th Tardy ISS, Parent Notified - 6th Tardy Two Monday Schools, Parent Notified - 7th Tardy One day Out of School Suspension (Parent/Principal Conference)
+4th Tardy - Two Eighth Hours, Parent Notified

+5th Tardy - ISS, Parent Notified

+6th Tardy - Two Days ISS, Parent Notified

+7th Tardy - One day Out of School Suspension (Parent/Principal Conference)

-For each eighth hour missed, the student will have to make-up the original eighth hour plus one more or may receive ISS or Monday School.
-If a student fails to serve either eighth hour at this point, a Monday School will be imposed.
-Failure to attend an assigned Monday School for tardies will result in one day of OSS plus the Moniday School still must be served.
+Failure to complete the assigned disciplinary action may result in additional disciplinary action.
 Students are expected to be punctual every period.
 For disciplinary purposes, tardies will start over at mid-term.

-Students who arrive to class more than 5 minutes late must have a written excuse from a teacher, or they will be considered "Not at Assigned Location" and will face disciplinary actions.
+Students who arrive to class more than 5 minutes late must have a written excuse from a teacher, or they will be considered "Not at Assigned Location" and may face disciplinary actions.